 - 5.1 The operator shall undertake regular cleaning and preventative maintenance including inspection and repair/replacement on all plant and equipment concerned with the emission, capture, transport and control of emissions to atmosphere.
 Where necessary manufacturers guidelines shall be used to determine the regularity of maintenance.
+The operator shall inform the Council in writing of any significant changes to the schedule.
 Records of preventative maintenance including inspections and any works undertaken shall be kept on site and made available to the local authority inspector on request. - 5.2 Spares and consumables for plant and equipment used in the installation in particular that subject to continual use or wear shall be held on site or shall be available at short notice.
 Such plant or equipment shall not be used unless that plant or equipment is capable of working in accordance with the conditions of this permit.